 - Social Security Administration: If You Are Self-Employed

 - IRS.gov: Estimated Taxes

 - IRS.gov: 2020 Form 1040-ES

 - IRS.gov: Paying Your Taxes

 - IRS.gov: Penalty Relief

-- IRS.gov: How Much Can I Contribute To My Self-Employed Sep Plan if I Participate in My Employer’s Simple IRA Plan?
+- IRS: How Much Can I Contribute to My Self-Employed SEP Plan?

 Stephanie Faris has written about finance for entrepreneurs and marketing firms since 2013.
 She spent nearly a year as a ghostwriter for a credit card processing service and has ghostwritten about finance for numerous marketing firms and entrepreneurs.
 Her work has appeared on The Motley Fool, MoneyGeek, Ecommerce Insiders, GoBankingRates, and ThriveBy30.